Takazudo/jQuery.LazyJaxDavis/_docsrc/_posts/2012-01-05-urlrouting.md

 ## {{ page.title }}

-You can define custom events for specific urls using URL routing.
+You can define custom events for specific URLs using URL routing.

 ### Basics